BB-ML: Basic Block Performance Prediction using Machine Learning Techniques: Results

 \subsection{Experimental Setup}

 We choose 16 broadly used GPU benchmarks listed in Table~\ref{dataset} to verify our prediction models.
 We use 12 applications from the Polybench benchmark suite~\cite{grauer2012auto} and four applications from the Rodinia benchmark suite~\cite{che2009rodinia}.
-We train both PNN and BR-BPNN networks using these benchmarks with the different training and testing datasets as described in Section~\ref{train-method}.
-Then, we compare the accuracy of both models in search of a generalized network to model basic block execution counts.
+We train the PNN model using these benchmarks with the different training and testing datasets described in Section~\ref{train-method}.